brimdata/super/book/src/command.md

 # Command Usage

-BOOKDO: REWORK THIS FOCUSING ON A SIMPLER EXPLANATION OF THE COMMAND-LINE TOOLING AND BREAK OUT TUTORIALISH TEXT AND PERF STUFF INTO SEPARATE SECTIONS
+TODO: REWORK THIS FOCUSING ON A SIMPLER EXPLANATION OF THE COMMAND-LINE TOOLING AND BREAK OUT TUTORIALISH TEXT AND PERF STUFF INTO SEPARATE SECTIONS